bbauska/JS-jQuery-JSON/README.md

 <h2>Week 3 - Using JQuery</h2>

-This is a brief introduction to the JQuery library which is widely used to do in-browser manipulation of the Document Object Model(DOM) and event handling.
+<p>This is a brief introduction to the JQuery library which is widely used to do in-browser
+manipulation of the Document Object Model(DOM) and event handling.</p>

 <h5>7 videos, 1 reading</h5>

 1.	jQuery Basics